marceluda/rp_lock-in_pid/TheApp/instruments/instruments_01_intro.md

 The Red Pitaya applications use a Client - Server structure that allows portability.
 The client is any device that supports an HTML5 web browser.
 It can be a Personal Computer, Notebook, Cell-phone, Tablet or even embebed devices.
 The client is the User Interface.
-Ther server is the Red Pitaya device, that processes the user commands and make the measurements.
+The server is the Red Pitaya device, that processes the user commands and make the measurements.

 ![layers]({{ site.baseurl }}/img/layers_rp.png "layers")